Panzerschrek/U-00DC-Sprache/source/docs/en/compiler.rst

 ************************

 Input files are listed directly without any option.
-It's expected at least one input file.
+Zero, one or more input files may be specified.

 The type of input files is specified via ``--input-filetype`` option.
 Supported types are ``source`` (default) - for Ü source files, ``bc`` - for LLVM bitcode files, ``ll`` - for LLVM assembly files.